schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 To understand how many drivers have been ignoring signage and breaking the law in the Corridor, and to see if they were increasing, we analyzed traffic volume data provided by the City of Toronto for each signalized intersection in the Corridor that has restricted movements.

-The traffic volume data was pre-aggregated by hour, and the earliest data collection began in October 2017 at a few intersections before the start of the King Street Pilot.
+The traffic volume data was pre-aggregated by hour, and the earliest data collection began in October 2017 at a few intersections before the start of the King Street Pilot, which was used by the city to establish baselines for their analyses.
 The most recent data that we use, available at only a few intersections, are as recent as May 2023.
-The data provided are not complete throughout this time period.

-(Describe briefly why there are gaps in the data)
+The data provided are not complete throughout the time period of the King Street Pilot to today, as the data collection process changed in 2019 and some sensors were decomissioned in 2020.
+Before 2019, data collection was sporadic and conducted every couple of weeks and required human assistance.
+In 2019, edge processing units were installed and no longer relied on human assistance, and so data collection for most intersections became continuous to today.

 As well, taxi vehicles are permitted to make thru movements at intersections overnight, between 10pm and 5am, and thus our data analysis will not include traffic volume data from that time period, as there is no differentiation in the data between types of private vehicles to identify a taxi.
 Therefore any counts that we present are likely a slight under-estimation due to not accounting for violations that occur overnight.